RuPaulmark Channel: Production and broadcast

-Runway

-On the runway, the category is "Trains for Days".
-In addition to RuPaul and Michelle Visage, Ross Mathews is on the judging panel.
-Loni Love is a guest judge.
+Fashion

 Utica Queen's runway outfit was inspired by the Curtain Dress (pictured on display at the National Museum of American History) designed by Bob Mackie and worn by Carol Burnett during the "Went with the Wind!" comedy sketch that originally aired on The Carol Burnett Show in 1976.

 Inspired by Quetzalcoatl and the quetzal bird, Denali's runway look was described by Kate Kulzick of The A.V Club as "full Carnival in a bright, feathered leotard with big structured shoulders, a tall, colorful Mohawk wig, and a massive ostrich feather train".
 Olivia Lux wears a tall white wig, a coatdress and long train, and a lavender ruffled neck piece with matching boots.
 Elliott with Two Ts has a white lace bodysuit and a white studded belt, a white ruffled train made of tulle, and tall blonde hair.
 Kahmora Hall's gold dress has two dragon heads as shoulder pieces, and a dragon tail train in the back.
 Symone wears a corset and jumpsuit, with a durag that becomes a train.

 LaLa Ri wears a belted coat, a bodysuit, and thigh-high boots.
 Inspired by the "Went with the Wind!" comedy sketch that originally aired on The Carol Burnett Show on CBS in 1976, Utica Queen wears a "hoop dress complete with curtain rod and pull tie belt".
 Rosé's look has been described as a "true blue pantsuit with striking white lapels and a tall white curled Mohawk with a giant blue tulle train".
 Gottmik uses a bedazzled leaf blower for wind effects, and Tina Burner's look resembles the uniform of a train conductor.
 Joey Jay wears a red braid, and Kandy Muse has a red corset.
 Tamisha Iman wears a pink bodysuit and train.